ntfoster/optolith-to-foundry/README.md

 - **Currently only works with one set of data modules** (e.g. Core Data) and will likely break if you have more installed.
 - Some items don't have the exact same names in Optolith and Foundry and won't automatically import
 - Some of the German UI translation is currently machine-generated. **Es tut mir leid, mein Deutsch ist nicht so gut!**
-- There are probably some advantages/disadvantages, special abilities, spells etc. which don't get added properly.
-Please let me know or submit an issue if you come accross any.
-A copy of the console log would be very helpful as well (Right click in the console > Save as).

 ## Future plans
 - Support for multiple data modules